Table of Contents

 What clothing should I NOT wear to Poland? – (Click to expand)

-Avoid wearing clothing that is overtly touristy, like hawaiian shirts, fanny packs, or clothing with American flag print, as these types of things will make you a great target for local pickpocketing and petty theft.
+Avoid wearing clothing that is overtly touristy, like Hawaiian shirts, fanny packs, or clothing with American flag print, as these types of things will make you a great target for local pickpocketing and petty theft.
 Also avoid wearing flashy or expensive looking jewelry, as these things will also make you stand out as a tourist.

 FAQs for Going to Poland